Samarth-Sharma-G/Samarth-Sharma-G/README.md

 - 👋 Hi, I’m Samarth Sharma
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on any societal problem you're working on.
+- 💞️ I’m looking to collaborate on solving any societal problem you're working on.
 - 📫 You can reach out to me here: www.linkedin.com/in/samarth-sharma-g